ataozarslan/NLP_Sentiment_Analysis/README.md

-# NLP Sentiment Analysis using Restaurant Reviews
+# An NLP Sentiment Analysis using Restaurant Reviews

 This repository includes a web scraping application, EDA analysis and regression solution for the house prices in Istanbul, Kadıköy.